 The NCRM IVES awards are intended to provide flexible support for a programme of activity with the objective of advancing methodological understanding and practice in the social sciences.
 Activities which might constitute an IVES programme include (but are not limited to): focussed research projects, development of collaborative research proposals, research events and seminars, the provision of training and related workshops.

 There are no topic restrictions, but applications should address methodological innovation in one or more social science discipline.
 Proposals that directly address topics highlighted by the NCRM’s research needs consultation are particularly encouraged.

-The deadline for receipt of applications is 29 July 2016.
-Successful grants will be announced at the beginning of September 2016 to start on or after 1 April 2018.
+The deadline for receipt of applications is 30 June 2017.
+Successful grants will be announced at the beginning of August 2017 to start on or after 1 April 2018.
 Projects must be completed by 31 January 2019.
 Applications must be submitted by a UK Research Organisation eligible for Research Council Funding.
-This year, the NCRM expects to make approximately 6 awards of up to £5,000 each (3 for outgoing visiting scholars and 3 for incoming visiting scholars).
+This year, the NCRM expects to make approximately 5 awards of up to £5,000 each.
 The duration of the visits would normally range from 1 to 3 months, although there may be more than one visit per application.
 Applicants are encouraged to seek both institutional and additional funding from the partnering country.
 A maximum of £5000 per award is available.

 Applications must be made by email and must be submitted with a letter of support from the head of the hosting department.
 The application process is detailed in the IVES guidance document.

 • Call opens on Wednesday 1 November 2017

 • Deadline for submitting proposals is at 16.00 on 31 January 2018

 • Decisions to applicants by the end of February 2018